ericotjo001/explainable_ai/xai_basic/README.md

 As of now, only python is supported.
 Deep learning/deep neural network models have only been implemented using pytorch.
 Contact me at ericotjoa@gmail.com if you are interested to set up different implementations.

+Be sure to check out the tutorial folder to see how to use or display the dataset.

-The main results are produced using
+The main results in the paper are produced using
 ```
 python main.py --mode workflow --mode2 workflow1
 python main.py --mode workflow --mode2 workflow2